 Many women decide to undergo breast augmentation to enhance their breasts.
 For every customized breast procedure, there are numerous factors involved that require a decision prior to surgery.
-Below is some information about implant options and some of the benefits of each one.
+Below is some information about breast implant options and some of the benefits of each one.

 Which Texture Should I Choose?